 Founder

-Why do sellers sell?
+Why do Sellers Sell?

 The million dollar question - it's not all spreadsheets and board meetings.
 Speaking to hundreds of startups over the last few months, we have identified a few personas and understood their personal motivation to “explore” a sale.